1j01/janitorial-android/README.md

 	- Interludes when entering an area for the first time
 		- Quotes from Robert Frost to make it more dramatic
 		- Kipling, who wrote like the national poem of England, if that's a thing, I don't know if it is but if so he wrote it
-	- Vending machines where you can buy snacks, which Junkbot then opens, throws in the trash, and then eats the trash can
+	- Vending machines where you can buy snacks, which Junkbot then opens, throws in the trash, and then eats, trash can and all
 		- Also maybe a paint job, sunglasses (most expensive), etc.
 		- When Junkbot purchases the final item, he crushes the vending machine and eats it
 - For the level editor, maybe some more rustling sound effects from: